domherriott/sqlinks/README.md

 ## Introduction

 Documenting data pipelines is hard.
 Not only is it complex, but it's also time consuming.
-When working with big teams it becomes near impossible; documentation becomes out of date as soon as it's completed as there's continuous change. **FlowSQL** hopes to remedy this by allowing you to generate flow diagrams programatically.
+When working with big teams it becomes near impossible; documentation becomes out of date as soon as it's completed as there's continuous change. **flowsql** hopes to remedy this by allowing you to generate flow diagrams programatically.
 This allows for reproducable, clear diagrams, which are built with [diagrams.net](diagrams.net) so are also easily shared and edited.

 ## Features

-A few of the things you can do with FlowSQL:
+A few of the things you can do with flowsql:

 * Generate flow diagrams from `.sql` files